 If our existing shareholders sell, or indicate an intention to sell, substantial amounts of our common shares in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common shares could decline.
-Based on the number of common shares outstanding as of , 2021, upon the closing of this offering, we will have outstanding a total of common shares.
+Based on the number of common shares outstanding as of October 12, 2021, upon the closing of this offering, we will have outstanding a total of 12,635,687 common shares, assuming none of the warrants issued in this offering are exercised.
 Of these shares, only the common shares sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering, unless purchased by our affiliates.
 In connection with this offering, our officers, directors and significant shareholders have agreed to be subject to a contractual lock-up with the underwriters, which will expire 90 days after the date of this prospectus.
 The representatives, however, may, in their sole discretion, permit our officers, directors and other shareholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.